 How will I know when I have received my credit?

-Once the credit is applied, it will show as a credit line item on page 2 of your bill, under “This period’s transactions.”
+Once the credit is applied, you will see a bill line message on page 1 and page 2 of your bill, under “This period’s transactions.”

 Can the credit be used to re-connect electricity supply?